brillout/wildcard-api/docs/intro.template.md

     {todoId}
   );
   if( !todo ) {
-    // Because `updateTodoText` is essentialy public, `todoId` can be anything
+    // Because `updateTodoText` is essentialy public,
-    // and it doesn't have to be the id of a todo.
+    // `todoId` can hold any value and doesn't have to be the id of a todo. return;
-    // (What were are doing here is bascailly validation.) return;
   }

   // Do nothing if the user is not the author of the todo if( todo.authorId !== user.id ) {
-    // (What we are doing here is basically permission control.) return;
+    // The logged user is not the auther of the todo and doesn't
+    // have the permission to change the todo's text. return;
   }

-  await db.query(
+  // The logged user is the todo's author and has permission await db.query(
     "UPDATE todos SET text = :newText WHERE id = :todoId;", {newText, todoId}